Monitoring MuleSoft 4

 Flow

-List of Mule Flows in a Monitor View.
+List of Mule Flows in a Nodinite Monitor View.

-- The name of the Resources comes from the name of the Mule flow within certain applications prefixed by the deployment application name preceded by the target name.
+- The [Resource][] name comes from the Mule flow, prefixed by the application and target name.

-- The Flow name is based on physical deployment paths.
-This pattern guarantees uniqueness:
+- The Flow name is based on deployment paths, ensuring uniqueness:

 - Configuration name/environment name/target name/mule app name/mule flow name